MattInglisWhalen/MattInglisWhalen.github.io/_pages/cv.md

 Experience
 ======
-* 2019 - Present: Sr. Machine Learning Scientist, Layer 6 AI at TD
+* 2022 - Present: Professional Development
-  * Team Lead for Risk applied work
-  * Team Lead for privacy research
+*
+* DataCamp certification
+* MIW's AutoFit -- Automatically find the best function to fit a given dataset

 Education
 ======
-* Ph.D in Particle Physics, University of Toronto, 2022
+* Ph.D. in Particle Physics, University of Toronto, 2022
-* M.Sc. in Physics, University of Edinburgh, 2014
+* M.Sc. in Physics, with Distinction, University of Edinburgh, 2014
-* B.Sc. in Physics, with Minor in Mathematics, Carleton University, 2013
+* B.Sc. in Physics, Highest Honours, with Minor in Mathematics, Carleton University, 2013

 Skills
 ======